 With its large, sleek platform—at 12.8 inches by 12.8 inches, it’s among the largest scales we tested—the Body is comfortable to stand on.
 And the 2.4-inch LED display, though not the largest, is very easy to read.

-It is a pricey scale, but you get a lot of features, including a reading for your body-fat percentage and heart-rate measurement, automatic data upload to the Withings app via Wi-Fi tracking for up to eight household members, and integration with Apple’s HealthKit as well as more than 60 other apps.
+It is a pricey scale, but you get a lot of features, including a reading for your body-fat percentage, automatic data upload to the Withings app via Wi-Fi tracking for up to eight household members, and integration with Apple’s HealthKit as well as more than 60 other apps.

 Perhaps the most important feature for a smart scale is its ability to store and share your data with your other devices and the cloud.
 In this respect, the Body did not disappoint.
 Both our iPhone SE and Nexus 5 connected to it immediately over Wi-Fi, and each weigh-in was recorded automatically to the Withings app, even if the phone was in an adjoining room.
 The system is frustration-free, and you can view the colorful charts of your weight progress easily in the mobile app or on the Withings site.
 Also, by connecting the Withings app to the MyFitnessPal app on the phone, you can automatically see weight readings and other data from Withings (such as steps taken, tracked by the phone) in MyFitnessPal.
 If you have a favorite fitness app, you don’t have to ditch it in favor of the scale’s app.